 Taking the opportunity of the TBT Committee meetings, Japan has requested China since November 2015 to (i) sufficiently hear opinions from companies and other parties, (ii) clarify regulated subjects and the conformity assessment procedures, (iii) introduce self-declaration of conformity, and (iv) set enough time for companies to prepare themselves.
-On October 13, 2017, the Compliance Management Catalog (products subject to the containment restriction) and the Application Exception List were notified to the WTO and TBT.
-However, regarding the Acceptance Evaluation System (the Conformity Assessment System) which provides for the content of its implementation, the status of establishment is still unknown.
+On March 12, 2018, the Compliance Management Catalog (products subject to the containment restriction) and the Application Exception List were publicized.
+However, while the Acceptance Evaluation System (the Conformity Assessment System) which provides for the content of its implementation is planned to be implemented from March 12, 2019, as of the end of January 2019, the details of the system are still unclear.
 To avoid a situation where excessive regulations cause confusion among companies and pose an obstacle to trade, it is necessary for the Japanese government to continue to pay close attention to the enactment situation in China and to work on the Chinese side.